Guidance on taking leave

 Flexibility may be available to employees if their children are withheld from school—that is, depending upon the employee’s role, it may be possible for an employee to work from home when their child is withheld from school.

-If the time required to work from home is for 14 days or fewer (continuous calendar days), the Alternate Work Location approval form is not required, but approval from the employee’s supervisor still is.
+If the time required to work from home is for 14 days or fewer (continuous calendar days), the Remote Work Location approval form is not required, but approval from the employee’s supervisor still is.

 If you are an instructor, please see the question below under “teaching remotely” for additional details.